Jay-Way/ether-gas-react/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Deploying

+There is a simple deploy.sh script which will push the contents of `out` into s3 and invalidate a cloudfront distribution.
+Setting up these resources is not part of this project